9th Annual Holiday Home Tour

 Mark your calendars now for the 9th Annual Amelia Island Museum Holiday Home Tour on Friday, December 4 and Saturday, December 5 from 10 a.m. to 4 p.m. each day.
 Always a high point of the Fernandina Beach festive yuletide season, this year will be a Special Holiday Home Tour featuring six private beach homes located along the stunning Amelia Island coastline.
 These beautiful and unique homes will be decorated by professional florists and designers.
 Free trolley service will transport tour guests from Peters Point to the homes.

-Houses on the Tour:
+Houses on the Tour

-• Peterbrooke Chocolatier (near Publix), 1427 Sadler Rd.
+• Peterbrooke Chocolatier (near Publix), 1427 Sadler Road

-• The PlantationShop (Palmetto Walk Shopping Center), 4828 First Coast Hwy.
+• The Plantation Shop (Palmetto Walk Shopping Center), 4828 First Coast Highway

 See the Tickets Tab to purchase online.

-Prices: $25 before December 5; $30 on days of the tour.
-For more information and group rates of 10 or more guests call the Museum at 904-261-7378 x105.
+Prices: $25 before December 4; $30 on days of the tour.
+For more information and group rates for 10 or more guests, call the Museum at 904-261-7378 x105.
 Parking will be available at Peters Point with free trolley service provided to all venues.

 Don’t Miss This Added Attraction